grafana/grafana/docs/sources/dashboards/variables/add-template-variables/index.md

 Constant variables are useful when you have complex values that you need to include in queries but don't want to retype in every query.
 For example, if you had a server path called `i-0b6a61efe2ab843gg`, then you could replace it with a variable called `$path_gg`.

 1. [Enter general options](#enter-general-options).
-1. In the **Value** field, enter the variable value.
+1. Under the **Constant options** section of the page, in the **Value** field, enter the variable value.

    You can enter letters, numbers, and symbols.
 You can even use wildcards if you use [raw format](ref:raw-format).
-1. In **Preview of values**, Grafana displays the current variable value.
-Review it to ensure it matches what you expect.

 1. Click **Save dashboard**.
 1. Click **Back to dashboard** and **Exit edit**.